cjohansson/emacs-ssh-deploy/README.md

 ## Interaction-free SSH setup using public-key password-based authorization

-By combining a `~/.netrc` setup and a `public-key` setup you should be able to have a interaction-free public-key password-based authorization that can be used asynchronously.
+By combining a `~/.netrc`, `~/.authinfo` or `~/.authinfo.gpg` setup and a `public-key` setup you should be able to have a interaction-free public-key password-based authorization that can be used asynchronously.

 ## Emacs configuration example